Tips for Surviving Black Friday in the Hudson Valley

 Kathy Kalafut, a Westchester stylist with plenty of personal-shopping experience, says the key to success is preparation and communication.

 “Develop a relationship with a sales associate at your favorite department store,” Kalafut suggests.
 “They can set something aside for you so it doesn’t get sold, and ring it up on sale day.
 Also, when you make your purchase, don’t forget to ask if there are any other discounts.
 Sometimes associates have coupons behind the counter that you may not have seen.”

 If you’re shopping for a present, make sure your purchase is still eligible for returns and exchanges after the holidays, Kalafut adds.
 Finally, think carefully before shopping on the day of Thanksgiving: “Not all the sales associates are there by choice, but as long as there is demand, stores will continue to open then.”

 But busy doesn’t have to mean torturous.
-The Outlets’ multimillion-dollar, three-year renovation, which was completed in May, will certainly help make the shopping experience more enjoyable.
+The Outlets’ multimillion-dollar, three-year renovation, which was completed last May, will certainly help make the shopping experience more enjoyable.
 “Shoppers will see new landscaping, walkways, signage and outdoor seating,” says Johnson.
 The all-new 1,000-seat Market Hall dining destination also has a TV lounge and plenty of outlets for charging your devices.
 Other enhancements include free Wi-Fi across the entire property and a smart parking garage indicating to shoppers where spaces are available.
-As far as food, there have been 14 new eateries added over the course of the renovation, including fan favorites Shake Shack and Magnolia Bakery, plus Le Pain Quotidien, a Belgian-based bakery-restaurant serving organic and local ingredients.
+As far as food, 14 new eateries were added over the course of the renovation, including fan favorites Shake Shack, Godiva Café, and Magnolia Bakery, plus Le Pain Quotidien, a Belgian-based bakery-restaurant serving organic and local ingredients.

 And the knowledge that your holiday list is checked off, well before the first snowflake falls, makes it all worth it.